Cockroaches

 All cockroaches are omnivorous scavengers.
 They consume any organic matter they come across.
 This includes food only specific bacteria can dissolve.
 Cockroaches can eat leather, wallpaper paste, soap, glue, eyelashes, toenails, eyebrows and even hair.
 If this doesn’t disgust you enough, they will also devour fingerprints, sugar, dry leaves and rotten wood.
 They feed on the content of your sewage and even the greasy impression of any food you have left on your kitchen counter.

 Cockroaches are quick to locate such food sources and can survive without food for one month.
 It is still an unlikely occurrence for a cockroach to die due to starvation—unless you sever its head off, that is.
 And if they indeed can’t find a food source, they can always resolve to bite humans.
 Bites are always an indicator their population has been long out of control.
-If you are bitten by one, you should seek professional pest control help immediately.

 Though considered to be “dirty” or “filthy”, roaches, like cats, groom themselves all the time.
 They spread fewer bacteria than we do with our hands.
 Still, the bacteria they spread are dangerous enough on their own.
 They also emit a powerful scent most people are allergic to.
 Insect allergic reactions can result in swelling, rashes and breathing difficulties.